AurelienCallens/CNN_Timestacks/README.md

-# CNN_Timestacks
+# Python scripts and CNN weights associated with the article : "Automatic creation of storm impact database based on video monitoring and convolutional neural networks"

-Python scripts and CNN weights associated with the article : "Automatic creation of storm impact database based on video monitoring and convolutional neural networks"
+# Data

 # Weights for best models on both sites